iann0036/tf-cfn-provider/docs/providers/aws/KinesisFirehoseDeliveryStream.md

 `KinesisSourceConfiguration` - (Optional) Allows the ability to specify the kinesis stream that is used as the source of the firehose delivery stream.

-`S3Configuration` - (Optional, Deprecated, see/use `ExtendedS3Configuration` unless `Destination` is `redshift`) Configuration options for the s3 destination (or the intermediate bucket if the destination is redshift).
+`S3Configuration` - (Optional) Required for non-S3 destinations.
+For S3 destination, use `ExtendedS3Configuration` instead.
+Configuration options for the s3 destination (or the intermediate bucket if the destination is redshift).
 More details are given below.

 `ExtendedS3Configuration` - (Optional, only Required when `Destination` is `extended_s3`) Enhanced configuration options for the s3 destination.
 More details are given below.